Robert

 involvement in the remineralisation process.
 Depending upon the

-of a stabilised chlorine dioxide solution in combination with a
+use of a stabilised chlorine dioxide solution in combination

-source of calcium ions, a source of phosphate ions and a source of
+with a source of calcium ions, a source of phosphate ions and a

-fluoride ions, to generate gaseous chlorine dioxide within the
+source of fluoride ions, to generate gaseous chlorine dioxide

-amount of from about 0.5 to about 30 weight percent of the oral
+an amount of from about 0.5 to about 30 weight percent of the

-care composition.
-Alternatively, or in addition, the apatite may
+oral care composition.
+Alternatively, or in addition, the

-have a particle size distribution such that at least about 3% of
+apatite may have a particle size distribution such that at least

-the mass of the particles have a size less than about 5 microns
+about 3% of the mass of the particles have a size less than

-and where the apatite has a crystallite size of less than about
+about 5 microns and where the apatite has a crystallite size of

 percent of the composition.
 Alternatively, or in addition, the